gaurav-arena/gaurav-arena.github.io/_posts/2020-08-30-students-performance-analysis-and-prediction.md

 The boxplots represent the performance of the male students vs. the performance of the female students in the three courses separately.
 As can be seen from the medians and the number of outliers, it can be concluded that the female students performed relatively poorer than the male students in maths but they out-performed the male students in both reading and writing scores.
 Thus we can conclude that, in this case the performance of a student in a course varies with the gender.

-Next, trying to analyse whether the **ethnicity/race** of the student plays any role in their performance.
+Next, we will try to analyse whether the **ethnicity/race** of the student plays any role in their performance.

 ```python